agusrichard/ruby-workbook/rest-api-financial-management/README.md

 # Rest API Financial Management

-This is a learning project to build a RESTAPI financial management application
+This is a learning project to build a RESTAPI financial management application.
+We'll start working on this next week.

 Things you may want to cover: